sglavoie/uol-grades-calculator/docs/introduction.rst

 Module recognized (RPL)
 .......................

 In this case, we define a score of `-1` to indicate that this module is done but we didn't get a score for it.
+This way, we can keep track of the fact that the module is `"done"` but exclude it from calculations when getting an average, for instance.

 .. code-block:: yaml

-    Algorithms and Data Structures I:
+    How Computers Work:
       module_score: -1